Afghanistan: Who's who in the Taliban leadership

 - Published

-The Taliban took many by surprise as it swept across Afghanistan in just 10 days, quickly taking control of towns and cities.
+The Taliban took many by surprise as they swept across Afghanistan in just 10 days in August, quickly taking control of towns and cities.

+The militant group has announced an interim government, declaring the country an "Islamic Emirate".

+The cabinet will be led by Mullah Mohammad Hassan Akhund, one of the movement's founders.

-It is not yet known who will take charge of the new government.
-But what do we know about who is leading the Taliban today?
+So, here's what is known about who is leading the Taliban today.

 1. Hibatullah Akhundzada

-Hibatullah Akhundzada became the supreme commander of the Taliban in May 2016.
+Hibatullah Akhundzada became the supreme commander of the Taliban in May 2016, and is now leader of the so-called Islamic Emirate of Afghanistan.

 In the 1980s, he participated in the Islamist resistance against the Soviet military campaign in Afghanistan, but his reputation is more that of a religious leader than a military commander.